-Astroglide O is an oil-based personal lubricant and massage oil that contains a blend of organic and essential oils.
-As the only major brand to carry the USDA stamp of approval, Astroglide O provides long-lasting lubrication in a plant-based oil blend formula that is 99% organic.
+ASTROGLIDE O Oil is an oil-based personal lubricant and massage oil that contains a blend of organic and essential oils.
+As the only major brand to carry the USDA stamp of approval, ASTROGLIDE O Oil provides long-lasting lubrication in a plant-based oil blend formula that is 99% organic.

 Eager to give oil a try?
 Here are five ways to introduce oil-based lube into the bedroom.

 According to Dr. Laura Berman at Everyday Health, oil-based lube can be a good choice for hand jobs.